Mscode04/PERSONAL-WEBSITE/README.md

 It looks like you have a well-structured HTML template for a personal website or portfolio.
 Here’s a breakdown of the main sections and some suggestions:

 ### Structure Overview:

-1. **Head Section:**
-   - Includes meta tags for charset, viewport, and SEO.
-   - Links to external stylesheets for fonts, Bootstrap, and other CSS files.
-   - Favicon for the site.

 2. **Body Section:**
    - **Header:**
      - Contains the site logo and navigation menu.